Zyggzzz/Zyggzzz/README.md

 ### <div align="center">Howdy!
 Zyg here i am experienced in Discord Bot and Front end Development and currently working at [Viola Network](https://violanetwork.com) as COO.</div>

-- ðŸ”­ Iâ€™m incharge of all things operations related to Viola and Have a active participation in Viola's Customer and Staff management.
+- 🔭 I'm incharge of all things operations related to Viola and Have a active participation in Viola's Customer and Staff management.

-- ðŸŒ± Iâ€™m currently learning TypeScript and React
+- 🌱 I'm currently learning TypeScript and React

 <br/>